MaksymMedvedchuk/Weather/README.md

 Criteria:
 - average monthly air temperature for the year;
 - the number of days when the temperature was above the monthly average;
-- the number of days when the temperature was below 0C;
+- the number of days when the temperature was below 0 C;
 - the three warmest days;